WHO:

 hands.
 Not only is the waste material diverted from landfills and waterways, functional, beautiful products and ultimately entire new economies rise from the use of this framework.

 Emma discovered the Precious Plastic project, which was founded in 2013.
 This project hosts a suite of open source plans to build machines to recycle plastic on a small scale.
-“This movement challenges us to think about plastic as a valuable resource for building and creating,” explained Emma.
+“This movement challenges us to think about plastic as a valuable resource for building and creating,” explains Emma.
 “It’s durable, it’s everywhere, and it’s often free.
 I work within my community to turn this unwanted surplus into a desired end product.”

 In short, the Precious Plastic project makes a circular economy possible by taking a waste product and turning it into a resource.
 While open-source plans for plastic recycling machines are available and fully built machines are sold on the Precious Plastic Bazar, most people start on a DIY level with easily sourced second hand home appliances like a paper shredder, toaster oven, or panini press.
 The products made with these basic or bespoke recycling machines, along with the network of people working with recycled plastic, makes up a new economy out of trash.

 A former special education assistant for the Minneapolis Public Schools, Emma jumped into the Precious Plastic Project full time after COVID.
 “I had been interested for a long time.
 I didn’t know if I’d ever have the time to really get involved.
-After COVID, so many of us had different perspectives on the value of “work” and our jobs, it really felt like the right time to take the risk and try this thing out full-time.” shared Emma.
+After COVID, so many of us had different perspectives on the value of “work” and our jobs, it really felt like the right time to take the risk and try this thing out full-time.” shares Emma.
 “It has been a wild ride.”

-With her new sheet press in action, Emma’s garage workshop is a veritable wonderland of colorful plastics awaiting their new purpose.
+With her sheet press in action, Emma’s workshop is a veritable wonderland of colorful plastics awaiting their new purpose.
 PP and HDPE plastics work the best for Cool Trash’s repurposing projects.
-A fundamental rule is that one should never mix plastics when creating something new.
+A fundamental rule is that one should never mix plastic types when creating something new.
 The item can no longer be recycled at the end of its life if it is comprised of different plastic types.
 Emma tests all the plastic she collects to sort out PET (#1) and PVC (#3) which are unsafe to work with on a DIY scale.

-cabinets, table bases, tabletops, wraparound bars, kitchen countertops,” enthused Emma.
+cabinets, table bases, tabletops, wraparound bars, kitchen countertops,” enthuses Emma.
 “I achieved exactly what I wanted to do by making this trip.
 In addition to all the kind people I got to meet, I also learned technical information by seeing these processes in action.”

 Photo credit: Lindsey Flicker